 Figure 3-1 depicts one type of eDNA test kit for Atlantic salmon.
-Table 3-2 ranks this alternative as high with respect to impact to direct benefit to native diadromous fishes, technical feasibility, regulatory feasibility, availability of project partners, and water quality support.
+Table 3-2 shows that this alternative will have a high benefit to native diadromous fishes, is technically feasible, is feasible from a regulatory perspective, has available project partners, and has water quality support.
 The cost of this type of project is low relative to other more intensive stream restoration projects.

-During September 2018, HBMI completed an initial round of eDNA sampling, which resulted in no Atlantic salmon detections in U.S. waters of the sampled portions of the Meduxnekeag River Watershed (with the exception of a likely false-positive attributed to a landlocked strain from Meduxnekeag Lake).
+During September 2018, HBMI completed an initial round of eDNA sampling, which resulted in no Atlantic salmon detections in U.S. waters of the sampled portions of the Meduxnekeag River Subbasin (with the exception of a likely false-positive attributed to a landlocked strain from Meduxnekeag Lake).
 Atlantic salmon were detected at Marven Brook in Canadian waters, where parr have been previously documented (see Section 2.7.3.3.3).